About Words Indeed

 by John Parry

-I fell into editing, and later into publishing, by chance.
-After I returned in 1978 from postgraduate studies in London, England, historian and editor Robert Fraser pointed me to University of Toronto Press (UTP).
-I worked as a copyeditor there with extraordinary, highly collegial editors and with gifted masters of book production.
-Beginning in 1986, I worked as a freelance editor for scholarly publishers, government, and individual authors.
+Chance, it seems, led me into editing, and later into publishing.
+After I returned to Toronto in 1978 from postgraduate studies in London, England, historian and editor Robert Fraser pointed me towards University of Toronto Press (UTP).
+There I worked as a copyeditor with extraordinary, highly collegial editors and with gifted masters of book production.
+In 1986, I became a freelancer, editing manuscripts for scholarly publishers, government, and individual authors.

-I set up Words Indeed to publish Mary Willan Mason's charming, award-winning memoir about Toronto in the 1920s and 1930s: The Well-Tempered Listener: Growing Up with Musical Parents.
-At the launch of Mary's memoir, I met poet and sculptor Ann Elizabeth Carson.
-Five months later, we celebrated The Risks of Remembrance, a volume of her poetry, with illustrations by Jane Champagne, Jane Burns, and the author.
+Words Indeed Publishing emerged when I decided to take on Mary Willan Mason's charming memoir set in Toronto in the 1920s and 1930s, which became The Well-Tempered Listener: Growing Up with Musical Parents.
+At the book’s launch, I met poet and sculptor Ann Elizabeth Carson, and five months later we celebrated The Risks of Remembrance.

-In early 2011, retired CBC radio newscaster Judy Maddren informed me about a remarkable manuscript.
-Jennifer Fazakerley had recently lost her husband, Rob, a physiotherapist, to metastatic cancer of the pancreas.
-Jen and fellow care-givers Grace Bradish and Helen Butlin-Battler prepared Just Stay ...
-A Couple's Last Journey Together from their e-mails to each other during his final illness, adding narrative and commentary.
-Designer and photographer Anne Vellone of vellonedesign.com designed and typeset the book, and Val Cooke prepared the cover.
+In early 2011, retired CBC radio newscaster Judy Maddren told me about Jennifer Fazakerley, who had recently lost her husband, Rob, to metastatic cancer of the pancreas.
+Jen and fellow care-givers Grace Bradish and Helen Butlin-Battler based Just Stay ...
+A Couple's Last Journey Together, on their e-mails during his final illness.
+Designer and photographer Anne Vellone of vellonedesign.com designed and typeset the book, and Val Cooke prepared its cover.

-Between 2010 and 2013, colleague Joyce Sowby, archivist and researcher Harold Averill, and I fine-tuned Nancy Williams and Marie Scott-Baron’s collection, Recollections of a Neighbourhood: Huron- Sussex from UTS to Stop Spadina.
-Designer Anne Vellone brought it all to vivid life with inspired design, superb typesetting, and 150 of her photos of the beautiful Victorian district, as well as 70 archival images.
-In New York to accept an Independent Publisher Book Award, Anne heard people express disbelief about the stunning Victorian neighbourhood in the heart of a huge city.
-Heritage Toronto nominated Recollections for one of its prestigious book awards.
+Between 2010 and 2013, Joyce Sowby, Harold Averill, and I fine-tuned Nancy Williams and Marie Scott-Baron’s edited collection – 26 years in the making – Recollections of a Neighbourhood: Huron- Sussex from UTS to Stop Spadina.
+Anne Vellone brought it all to vivid life with inspired design, superb typesetting, and 150 photos she took herself and 70 archival images.